lippertmarkus/lippertmarkus.github.io/_posts/2020-03-14-synology-le-dns-auto-renew.md

 While there exist many ACME clients for DNS-01 validation, [`acme.sh`](https://github.com/acmesh-official/acme.sh) is a very popular one without external dependencies and therefore perfect for the use on your Synology NAS.
 Renewing your certificate using the [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/) can only be automated if your DNS provider offers API access.
 You can check the list of supported DNS providers in the [`acme.sh` wiki](https://github.com/acmesh-official/acme.sh/wiki/dnsapi).

 While researching I found [a wiki entry (old way, don't use it!)](https://github.com/acmesh-official/acme.sh/wiki/Synology-NAS-Guide/865933612054fd68960a18f889b40ef16a80af1f#configuring-certificate-renewal) describing the manual renewal and replacement of all copies of the certificate of all apps.
-I worked on an improved [python script (another old way, don't use it!)](https://github.com/lippertmarkus/synology-le-dns-auto-renew) as a replacement and was already finished when I found that a few days before [tresni](https://github.com/tresni) created a [deployment hook for Synology DSM](https://github.com/acmesh-official/acme.sh/pull/2369) which provides an even more elegant solution!
+I worked on an improved [python script (another old way, don't use it!)](https://github.com/lippertmarkus/synology-le-dns-auto-renew) as a replacement and was already finished when I found that a few days before [tresni](https://github.com/tresni) created a [deployment hook for Synology DSM](https://github.com/acmesh-official/acme.sh/pull/2369), which provides an even more elegant solution!

 It uses the DSM web API for importing the certificate.
 This way you don't need to manually find all the directories with copies of your certificate as DSM handles everything for you, including restarting applications when needed.

-As I'm using two-factor authentication on my NAS and didn't want to disable it to use the deployment hook.
-I created a [pull request](https://github.com/acmesh-official/acme.sh/pull/2782) which adds support for it.
+As I'm using two-factor authentication on my NAS and didn't want to disable it to use the deployment hook I created a [pull request](https://github.com/acmesh-official/acme.sh/pull/2782), which adds support for it.

 ## Usage